kpjack/codepath-prework/README.md

 Describe any challenges encountered while building the app.

 - Challanges I had while creating the basic of the app is getting used how swift works.
 Later on when I was creating a repository for the assignment, I made a duplicate to share to GitHub and it was renamed with copy at the end.
 It took me a long while to figure out how to fix it when all I could have done is removed the "copy" on the title of the projcet.
-Lastly, understanding how to submit the work was time consuming as well
+Lastly, understanding how to save everything to the repo to be ready to submit the work was time consuming as well.

 ## License